bg_wrapper

 Understanding SDE

-• Pay themselves below-market salaries to minimize payroll taxes
+• Pay themselves below-market salaries to minimize payroll taxes.

-• Run personal expenses through the business (vehicles, health insurance, travel)
+• Run personal expenses through the business (vehicles, health insurance, travel).

 SDE Calculation Example